 Her first book, Quiet Girl in a Noisy World: An Introvert’s Story, perfectly captures what it’s like to be an introvert living in a world made for extroverts.
 It follows Tung through graduate school, marriage, her first job, and finding her way as a young adult.
 “It documents moments in life when I was struggling with my quiet personality and eventually learning about my introversion and embracing it,” she told me.

 She hopes her comics will show fellow introverts that they are not alone, and they don’t need to be fixed.
-“We all experience introversion in different ways and some, like myself, who are highly sensitive, also experience anxieties and moments of self-doubt,” she explains.
+“We all experience introversion in different ways and some, like myself, who are highly sensitive, also experience lots of anxieties and moments of self-doubt,” she explains.
 “Everything can feel intensely overwhelming at once, but in time, we will find the best ways to cope.
 When we learn to work with our quiet nature, that’s when we will find our voice.”

 Her advice to introverts who feel out of place in an extroverted world: “The important thing is to always stay true to yourself.
-It’s so cliché but it really is the most important part of finding what works best for you and finding the right people who will support you and bring a positive energy into your life.
+It’s so cliché, but it really is the most important part of finding what works best for you and finding the right people who will support you and bring a positive energy into your life.
 There will be tough moments, but you will come out stronger.
-Remember that you’re not alone and that this is all part of the journey.
+Remember that you’re not alone, and this is all part of the journey.
 Focus on your passions, the people you love, and what makes you happy.
 Life is too short for anything else.”

 You might like:

 - 25 Illustrations That Perfectly Capture the Joy of Living Alone